 • Fellowship opportunities

 Living in Houston

-We encourage you to visit Rice at any time for a firsthand look at the department and the beautiful, tree-lined campus.
-If you apply and are admitted, you will be invited to visit the campus later at departmental expense.
-During your time here, you will not only visit faculty, but you'll be hosted by current graduate students from whom you can learn more about graduate life and lifestyles in Houston.
+We encourage you to visit Rice at any time for a firsthand look at the Department and the beautiful, tree-lined campus.
+If you apply and are admitted, you will be invited to visit the campus later at Departmental expense.
+During your time here, you will not only visit faculty, but you'll be hosted by current graduate students from whom you can learn more about graduate life in Houston.